Examples of Protozoa with Detailed Characters & Pictures

 • It is spread from human to human by the bite of a female Anopheles mosquito.

-• Of them, the plasmodium falciparum is considered to be deadly as it is responsible for 50% of malarial cases.
+• Of them, plasmodium falciparum is considered to be deadly as it is responsible for 50% of malarial cases.

 Plasmodium human parasitic Protozoa